 Day 4 – Casa Bacardi Distillery Tour

 On the Bacardi factory tour, you board a little open-air bus that drives you about 100 yards, let’s you off to explore a four room museum (which begins with a 7 minute video).
 Unfortunately, you can’t see any of the rum production (due to food production and hygiene), but the Case Bacardi creates a magnificent experience center.
-They also have one of the most extensive gift shops we’ve ever seen and make perfect souvenirs to take home from your trip to Puerto Rico!
+They also have one of the most extensive gift shops we’ve ever seen and make perfect souvenirs to take home from your weekend trip to Puerto Rico!

 Tips for Puerto Rico Vacations

 Given its location, the island can be impacted by storms during the autumn hurricane season in the Caribbean (such as Hurricane Maria in 2017, which devastated the island).
-For us, the best time to travel to Puerto Rico is near the end of hurricane season, but before Spring Break (so, from mid-December through the end of February).
+For us, the best time to travel to here is near the end of hurricane season, but before Spring Break (so, from mid-December through the end of February).
 The weather is warm without being too hot.

-This brought to you by visit Puerto Rico Tourism and is based on our experiences on the island.
+This brought to you by Visit Puerto Rico Tourism and is based on our experiences on the island.